-There are no borrowings in the Company, thus there is no interest rate risk applicable for the Company.
+Short term borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.

-b Foreign currency risk
+Foreign currency risk (unhegded foreign currency)

 The Company has no balances in foreign currency and thus consequently the Company is not exposed to foreign exchange risk.